rydmike/flex_color_scheme/README.md

 When you theme a Flutter application, all built-in widgets use the colors of the `ColorScheme` in your theme.
-At least in theory, and it is almost so if you defined your `ThemeData` by using the `ThemeData.from` factory, but it still misses a few details.
+At least in theory, and it is almost so if you defined your `ThemeData` by using the `ThemeData.from` factory, but it misses a few details.

-**FlexColorScheme** ensures that all Flutter SDK widgets gets themed completely by its schemes and custom colors you provide.
-It applies its `ColorScheme` colors to relevant color properties in `ThemeData`, as long as they still exist.
+**FlexColorScheme** ensures that all Flutter SDK UI components gets themed completely by its color schemes and custom colors you provide.
+It applies effective `ColorScheme` colors to all color properties in `ThemeData`, as long as they still exist.
 This ensures that all the direct colors properties in `ThemeData` match your `ColorScheme`.
+There are no surprises in `ThemeData` that do not match your `ColorScheme`.

 You can opt-in on using opinionated component sub-themes.
 By doing so you can for example adjust the border radius on all UI widgets